bencin143/therapy_admin/README.md

 Follow us on Twitter at [@MattermostHQ](https://twitter.com/mattermosthq), or talk to the core team on our [daily builds server](https://pre-release.mattermost.com/core) via [this invite link](https://pre-release.mattermost.com/signup_user_complete/?id=rcgiyftm7jyrxnma1osd8zswby).

-## Installing Mattermost
+## Installing TabGen

-Latest stable release of Mattermost is available from http://www.mattermost.org/download/, including binary distribution, and from install guides below.
+Latest stable release of TabGen is available from http://www.mattermost.org/download/, including binary distribution, and from install guides below.

-If you use Docker, you can [install Mattermost in a single-container preview in one line](https://github.com/mattermost/platform/blob/master/doc/install/Docker-Single-Container.md#one-line-docker-install).
+If you use Docker, you can [install TabGen in a single-container preview in one line](https://github.com/mattermost/platform/blob/master/doc/install/Docker-Single-Container.md#one-line-docker-install).

 #### Quick Start Install for Product Evaluation